BrickBench/BrickBench/README.md

 BrickBench is a map viewer for TCS (and LIJ1/Batman experimentally) that currently loads most of the files that have map data.
 The current files that are loaded are GSC, TER, GIZ, and AI2.

+Please visit the wiki at https://github.com/BrickBench/BrickBench/wiki for more info!

 ## Instructions
 There are two options for loading.
 * Load a specific file by selecting the file in the file explorer popup or dragging it into the window.